cameronf87/api-test/README.md

     - Cd into ‘__test__’
     - Type ls to list the available files to test
     - Use this command ‘NODE_OPTIONS=--experimental-vm-modules npx jest createDictionary.test.js’ to test the first module
-    - Repeat for each .js files in this folder
+    - Repeat for each .js file in this folder